Assistant Professor of Practice

 In 1977 Russell moved to Los Angeles in order to continue working with Robben Ford.
 Within a short time, he was recording and touring with a variety of musicians including Robben, Joe Farrell, Tom Scott, and Joni Mitchell.
 It was during this period that, Russell, Robben and Jimmy Haslip co-founded the jazz group, Yellowjackets.
 It was also during this time that he began working as a freelance writer, arranger and producer for numerous recordings including those by Bobby McFerrin, Michael Franks, Al Jarreau and many others.
 Presently, Russell continues his 25 year association with Yellowjackets who concertize and conduct clinics worldwide.
 From their inception in 1980, Yellowjackets have recorded sixteen albums, receiving thirteen Grammy nominations and winning two awards, Best R&B Instrumental Performance in 1986 and Best Contemporary Jazz Performance in 1989.
 They also wrote and performed music for the motion picture Star Trek IV, The Voyage Home.

 Russell has taught and conducted dozens of clinics at colleges and private music schools throughout the United States, Japan and Europe.
-Included are those at the Berklee School of Music (who offer a course analyzing Yellowjackets music) and the University of Southern California’s Thornton School of Music, where he is an adjunct assistant professor.
+Included are those at the Berklee School of Music (who offer a course analyzing Yellowjackets music) and the University of Southern California’s Thornton School of Music, where he is an assistant professor of practice.

 Over the last 30 years Russell has recorded and performed with: